-(b) measured at amortised cost and for which fair values are disclosed in the financial statements.
+(a) recognised and measured at rain value and(b) measured at amortised cost and for which fair values are disclosed in the financial statements

-To provide an indication about the reliability of the inputs used in determining fair value, the Company has classified its financial instruments into three levels prescribed under the Indian Accounting Standard 113.
-An explanation of each level follows undermeath the table.
+To provide an indication about the seliability of the inputs used in determining fair value, the Company has classified its financial instruments into three levels prescribed under the Indian Accounting Standard 113.
+An explanation of each level follows underseath the table.